 The Importance of Cartography in Ancient Civilizations

-Cartography played a crucial role in the development of ancient civilizations.
-Maps were not merely tools for navigation; they were also symbols of power and knowledge.
-The ability to create accurate maps allowed empires to expand their territories and control trade routes.
+Cartography played a foundational role in the development of ancient civilizations.
+Maps were not merely tools for navigation; they were also symbols of power, authority, and intellectual achievement.
+The ability to create accurate maps allowed empires to expand their territories, control trade routes, and administer distant provinces.
+From the clay tablets of Mesopotamia to the silk scrolls of China, mapping practices reflected the priorities and capabilities of each culture.
+Early cartographers combined observation, mathematics, and artistry to produce records that served both practical and ceremonial purposes.

 Ancient Mesopotamia and the Birth of Mapping